Edinburgh: Alan Solomons 'is rugby's Sir Alex Ferguson'

 "From time to time in certain positions, you might need outsiders.
 We have to accept that we need to mix it up a bit, but I tell you now that these guys want to prove that they belong here and these Scottish guys do have talent."

-Edinburgh are bottom of the Pro12 with only one win in five games but opened their Heineken Cup campaign with a victory over Munster in Pool Six.
+Edinburgh are bottom of the Pro12 with only one win in five games but opened their Heineken Cup campaign with a

 "There have been green shoots of improvement throughout the whole team," said Mouneimne.